Baylor Bears women's basketball: Sonja Hogg years (1994–2000)

-Kim Mulkey years (2000-2021)
+Kim Mulkey years (2000–2021)

-In 2000, Kim Mulkey took over a Baylor program that had finished the 1999–2000 season 7–20 and last in the Big 12 Conference.
-In her first season at Baylor, she turned the Lady Bears program around, leading the team to its first NCAA tournament bid.
+In 2000, Kim Mulkey took over a Baylor program that had made the WNIT Finals in 1998 and made a return trip to the WNIT in 1999.
+In her first season at Baylor she led the Lady Bears program to its first NCAA tournament bid.
 The Lady Bears have now (as of 2019) put together 19 consecutive 20-win seasons and only once has the team lost more than 10 games in a season.
 The rise of the Baylor program under Mulkey was capped off in 2005 with a national title.
 This made her the fourth person to have won NCAA Division I basketball titles as a player and a head coach (after Joe B. Hall, Bob Knight and Dean Smith) and the first woman to do so.
 The Lady Bears also captured the 2012 title with an undefeated season and the 2019 title.
 Mulkey departed the program for LSU in 2021.